carlosgimenes/Training-Duolingo/Frases.md

 Can you tell me your name? = Você pode me dizer seu nome?
 Can we go to the bookstore? = Nós podemos ir à livraria?

+Carolina lived and worked in France for one year. = A Carolina morou e trabalhou na França por um ano.
 Coffee often gives me a bad headache! =  Café frequentemente me dá uma forte dor de cabeça!

 Could you buy some paper for me? = Você pode comprar um pouco de papel para mim?